jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (1) For the purposes of this Act, an address for service means an address given by the landlord or tenant under this Act as an address at which notices and other documents relating to the tenancy will be accepted by or on behalf of the landlord or tenant, as the case may be.
-(2) Whenever a party is required to give an address for service, the party— (a) must give an address of a physical place in New Zealand; and (b) may, in addition, specify a Post Office box number, email address, or facsimile number as one of the party’s addresses for service.
+(2) Whenever a party is required to give an address for service, the party— (a) must give an address of a physical place in New Zealand; and (b) may, in addition, specify a Post Office box number or electronic address as one of the party’s addresses for service.
+(3) In this section, electronic address means an email address, facsimile number, mobile telephone number, or instant messaging account through which information transmitted is readily accessible for subsequent reference.

 ### 13B Variations and renewals of tenancy agreements
 (1) Every variation of a tenancy agreement, and every renewal of a tenancy agreement, shall be in writing and signed by both the landlord and the tenant.